Nocturnal Animals-2016

 The subject is explored extremely superficially and not worthy of all the fuss.

-Worthier of mention is the wonderful diversity that is featured in the film, most notably in the opening sequence.
-Interracial couples appear in the form of Madame de Garderobe (Audra McDonald), the opera singer turned wardrobe, and Maestro Cadenza (Stanley Tucci) turned harpsichord.
+Worthier of mention is the tremendous diversity that is featured in the film, most notably in the opening sequence.
+Interracial couples appear in the form of Madame de Garderobe (Audra McDonald), the opera singer turned wardrobe, and Maestro Cadenza (Stanley Tucci), turned harpsichord.

-On the gay issue, how sweet that the implied gay character of LeFlou to find love with another man at the end of the film.
+On the gay issue, it is sweet that the implied gay character of LeFlou finds love with another man at the end of the film.

-A minor complaint is the scattered authentic French accents by many of the household staff and village people, but Belle and Maurice speak in British tongue.
-Being a fairy tale, liberties must be taken and suspension of disbelief is certainly a necessity, but this was noticed.
+A minor complaint is the scattered authentic French accents of many of the household staff and village people, but Belle and Maurice speak in the British tongue.
+Being a fairy tale, liberties must be taken, and suspending disbelief is necessary, but this was noticed.

-Beauty and the Beast is a lovely experience that mixes fantastic musical numbers with romance with a side of diversity mixed in for good measure.
+Beauty and the Beast (2017) is a lovely experience that combines fantastic musical numbers with romance, with a side of diversity thrown in for good measure.

-Since the film will undoubtedly be seen by oodles of youngsters and teens this is a wonderful aspect of the film and hopefully, a shining, positive example in film making.
+Since the film will undoubtedly be seen by many youngsters and teens, this is a wonderful aspect of the film and, hopefully, a shining, positive example in filmmaking.

 Oscar Nominations: Best Production Design, Best Costume Design